Hydroponic Grow Light Calculator

 💡 Can I grow hydroponics with just a window?

 For leafy greens on a bright south-facing windowsill in summer, yes.
-A sunny window provides roughly 500 to 1000 lux on a clear day, which is marginal for lettuce and spinach.
+A sunny window is marginal for lettuce and spinach even at its best, and it drops off sharply in autumn and winter just as you are most likely to want fresh greens.
 Basil and fruiting crops need more than a window can reliably provide indoors.
-For consistent results year-round, a Mars Hydro TS600 at $59.99 is the best value starting point and covers a 60×60 cm area well.
+For consistent results year-round, the VIPARSPECTRA P700 at $39.98 is a fanless, silent starting point, or the Mars Hydro TS600 at $59.99 if you want more output.

 🔧 How high should I hang my grow light above my plants?